skinny85/specnaz/docs/reference-manual.md

 documentation is not built-in into the framework - it's created using the core Specnaz API, which the library clients can use as well.

-Take a look at the [specnaz-custom-dsl-example project readme](../src/examples/specnaz-custom-dsl-example/readme.md) for documentation and a working example of how to extend Specnaz.
+Take a look at the [specnaz-custom-dsl-example project Readme file](../src/examples/specnaz-custom-dsl-example/Readme.md) for documentation and a working example of how to extend Specnaz.